 I do not expect everyone to watch all 3 videos in full, as the final versions can be anything from 60 to 120 minutes long.
 I create a timeline on a spreadsheet, to allow them to jump to specific issues encountered.
 Sometimes these issues could be predicted, as the website might have failed an automated assessment or I have encountered something myself already.
 What often happens, however, is that there will be an issue that may fall outside the WCAG Guidelines but still be a major accessibility problem for one or more of my team.

 Once the videos and timelines are finalised, my audit is nearer to completion, however, the most important part is to look at the next steps.
-I think a lot of businesses avoid having an accessibility audit because they are nervous about what may be found and how expensive it will be to resolve.
+I think a lot of businesses avoid having an web audit because they are nervous about what may be found and how expensive it will be to resolve.

 It does not have to be expensive!
 The most important thing to understand about website accessibility is that it is not about having a perfect website that can meet the needs of everyone as it is, as long as there is a practical alternative available.